nicholasdille/container-slides/160_gitlab_ci/060_artifacts/slides.md

   script: echo "${FOO}"
 ```

-`dependencies` as well as `needs` limit from which jobs they are consumed
+`dependencies` limits from which jobs artifacts are consumed

 ---